env-prompt/env-prompt/README.md

  - a **distributed** file (default: **`.env.dist`**)
  - a git ignored **local** file (default: **`.env`**)

-Envprompt will diff these two files, prompting you for any values that exist in your distributed file but not in your local file.
+Env-prompt will diff these two files, prompting you for any values that exist in your distributed file but not in your local file.
 Your newly input values will be written to your local environment file.

 ## Getting started